PR0CK0/mhw/README.md

 In order to get this to run, you must download the included .jar files in the lib folder.
 Set them up in your classpath.
 I used the Eclipse IDE.
 Also, you need to enable a CSS/HTML editor extension in your IDE if you want to be able to use the stylesheet...

-The database is NOT public, and this project is for the class Database and File Systems taught by Richard S. Stansbury (https://github.com/richss).
+The database is NOT publicly hosted, and this project is for the class Database and File Systems taught by Richard S. Stansbury (https://github.com/richss).
+However, feel free to use the .sql file containing all the armor, charms, weapons and palico equipments in the game.